fishdan/linkmaker/readme.txt

 == Upgrade Notice ==

-= 0.1.6 =
+= 0.1.7 =
-Includes the Freemius SDK required for license and analytics integration.
+Ensures WordPress.org compatibility mode is active and the release ZIP is correctly named.